-For opportunity to compare the British annals with a British index, the National Bureau is indebted to Dr. Dorothy Swaine Thomas, who generously put at our disposal before publication a series showing changes in business conditions from 1855 to 1913 by quarters.3 This index, like the American Telephone and Telegraph Company's index for the United States, is a composite made from a list of series which reflect various types of economic activity.
-Since these materials have grown more abundant with the years, Dr. Thomas' index represents British business as a whole more faithfully in the later decades than in the earlier ones.
-But of course the introduction of a new series with a numerical value different from the average of the other components of the index produces changes which may not correspond with the changes in business conditions.
+For opportunity to compare the British annals with a British index. the National Bureau is indebted to Dr. Dorothy Swaine Thomas, who generously put at our disposal before publication a series showing changes in business conditions from 1855 to 1913 by quarters.2 This index, like the "A. T. and T." index for the United States, is a composite made from a list of series which reflect various types of economic activity.
+Since these materials have grown more abundant with the years, Dr. Thomas's index represents British business as a whole more faithfully in the later decades than in the But of course the introduction of a new series with a earlier ones. numerical value different from the average of the other components of the index produces changes which may not correspond with the changes in business conditions.